Bicycle and Pedestrian Injury Attorneys in Maryland

 - Property damage

-Plaxen & Adler, P.A. is the firm cyclists and pedestrians turn to when they sustain serious injuries as a result of a car accident or other act of negligence.
+Plaxen Adler Muncy, P.A. is the firm cyclists and pedestrians turn to when they sustain serious injuries as a result of a car accident or other act of negligence.
 Let us fight for justice for you, so you can focus on the healing process.

 Knowledgeable attorneys helping Maryland bike and pedestrian accident victims

-Plaxen & Adler, P.A. is a premier personal injury law firm in Maryland.
+Plaxen Adler Muncy, P.A. is a premier personal injury law firm in Maryland.
 If you were injured while walking or riding your bicycle, we want to help.
 Please call 410-730-7737, or fill out our contact form to schedule a free consultation with a Maryland injury attorney from our firm.